Stop smoking with TMS treatment

 Transcranial Magnetic Stimulation works by targeting the areas of the brain that control addiction.

-Have you had TMS treatment at a different clinic?
-Smart TMS can supply your aftercare, too!
+Have you had TMS treatment for depression at another clinic?
+Smart TMS can offer you maintenance therapy, too.

 Is TMS right for me?